Course of study in Materials Science at the TU Darmstadt

 After passing the final exam successfully and having finished a bachelor thesis, students graduate from the study course holding the degree Bachelor of Science (B.Sc.).
 The department offers a consecutive master study course.
 Graduates of our study course have excellent job prospects even when the market is difficult: various job opportunities arise to the materials scientist in industrial enterprises, scientific institutes and public facilities.
 In addition, there are numerous possibilities for further training like e.g. doing a dissertation or staying abroad.

-“I am studying material science, because this compartment is a good mix of chemistry and physics and you get to application-oriented research.
-I am with my interests in good hands here.”
+“I study Materials Science because this subject is a good mixture of chemistry and physics and you learn application-oriented research.
+My interests are in good hands here.”